 The tiles have small felt feet on them in the form of a flattened "X", with top and bottom one inch in from the edge of the tiles.
-This keeps them from scratching the aluminum foil, while providing a solid base upon which to place mason jars, with enclosed garlic.
-While I have used mason jar canning lids in the past, I have decided to switch to using aluminum foil as the exclusive lid, as it doesn't need to be a perfect seal and I'm concerned about the BPA content of the canning lids.
+This keeps them from scratching the aluminum foil, while providing a solid base upon which to place ball jars, with enclosed garlic.
+While I have used ball jar canning lids in the past, I have decided to switch to aluminum foil as the exclusive lid, as it doesn't need to be a perfect seal and I'm concerned about the BPA content of the canning lids.
 I have placed the reflective side up, as below:

 Note the stone filled jars from the last post.
 They provide IR absorption and thermal mass for the system.
 As a strongly IR absorbing material, stone also emits IR, bolstered and buffered by the high specific heat of the water.
 In my other experiences with fermentation, I have understood that light exposure can be detrimental to the fermentation process.
 Googling "Light effect on fermentation" seems to provide a number of articles, blog entries, &c. that suggest that both visible light and UV radiation can have a negative effect on fermentation.
 I genuinely don't know if they apply at 140°F-150°F--a perceived consensus indicates this range for black garlic (per this instructable and this make article)--but this mitigates the issue, while the dry heat resists mold and non-beneficial bacterial growth.

-Each head is placed in an individual 8 oz. mason jar.
-Some of those that I have are normal and some are quilted, but I don't think it really matters which one is used, save the utility of having the measurements on the side of the normal mason jar.
+Each head is placed in an individual 8 oz. ball mason jar.
+Some of those that I have are normal and some are quilted, but I don't think it really matters which one is used, save the utility of having the measurements on the side of the normal ball jar.
 I leave the heads sealed in the jars for 30 days, at which time I remove the lids and let the garlic dry.
-This results in cloves that are dark, textured and have shrunk away from the skins of the garlic.
+This results in cloves that are dark, textures and have shrunk away from the skins of the garlic.
 Some in the last batch were drier than others, with some reducing to a powder when pinched between the fingers, while others were leathery and pliable.
 The harder examples were cut up and reserved for additional drying, for making black garlic powder.

 To measure temperature, I punched a hole in the side of the cooler using a small meat thermometer, calibrated in boiling water (e.g. This Taylor product) around the middle of the height of the jars.
 Using this to monitor temperature, I used a number of different light bulb wattages.